tykiww/tykiww.github.io/_posts/2017-10-20-SLR-Plotly.md

 library(plotly)
 ```

 Just call out the original diamonds dataset by `data(diamonds)`.
 Since we only need two columns for the dataset, let's clean the set and take a look at the plot.
-Now we have 1 factor with 53,940 levels, and one replication.
+We have 1 factor with 53,940 levels, and one replication.

 ```r
 data(diamonds)